 From Headphone Bar: The Fiio E10 is an affordable way to upgrade your stock computer's sound with headphones and out to powered speakers/stereo.
 It fits in the palm of your hand, has a solid aluminium case, and is comfortable powering most headphones up to 300 ohm impedance- actually, it has a surprising amount of gain.
-We've had good results in store with the tough to power AKG Q701 & 300ohm Sennheiser HD650, barely breaking 4 out of 8 on the volume dial to reach a high volume.
+We've had good results in store with the tough to power AKG Q701 & 300ohm Sennheiser HD650.
 It will work well with a wide variety of tougher to power cans and has a really nice, dynamic sound.
-For 300-600 ohm headphones you can always upgrade in the future by adding the Fiio E09K.
+For further improved sound quality, or for 300-600 ohm headphones, you can always upgrade in the future by adding the Fiio E09K or another higher quality headphone amp, using the E10 strictly as a dac.

 Plus, if your cans are a bit wheezy with bass centered music, like dubstep or hip hop, the bass boost is a very nice effect and targets the sub bass region effectively.